martincsumner/gateway/Readme.md

 =============
 What does this do?

 1. Sets up a vagrant Centos VM. on top of your host OS.
 2. Sets up and then installs openresty (the distribution of nginx used by 3scale).
-3. Puts in a copy of the APICast project, compiles the LUA and pulls your config. from the portal.
-3. Deploys the apicast API from a fixed version - you can find this under the roles/apicast/files dir.
+3. Checks out the version of apicast you specified under vars/defaults.yml  - apicast-3.0.0 being the default.
-4. finally starts apicast
+4. Finally sets up a start script for you.

 Could you use this playbook to set up a nginx production server? - more or less.
 Maybe this will be a following appdev practise project :-)